tolitius/stater/hubble/README.md

 ```

 [mount](https://github.com/tolitius/mount) listens to envoy,
-and restarts _only those_ Hubble components that need to be restarted given the change in the Consul:
+and restarts _only those_ Hubble components that need to be restarted given the change in Consul:

 ```clojure
 (defn add-watchers []